-You can create a table shortcut by dragging the table out.
-It provides a convenient way for you to open your table for entering data directly without activating the Navicat main window.
+You can create a table shortcut by right-clicking a table in the Object pane and select Create Open Table Shortcut from the pop-up menu.
+This option is used to provide a convenient way for you to open your table for entering data directly without activating the Navicat main window.

-To empty a table, control-click the selected table and select Empty Table from the pop-up menu.
+To empty a table, right-click the selected table and select Empty Table from the pop-up menu.
 This option is only applied when you wish to clear all the existing records without resetting the auto-increment value.
 To reset the auto-increment value while emptying your table, use Truncate Table.